 Women’s Role in Cabeceo

 It is ironic that in macho Argentina women get to decide with whom they want to be intimate by using cabeceo, while in feminist America women have so little control on a matter so personal to them.
-Cabeceo is a hallmark of mature tango communities.
+Cabeceo is a hallmark of a mature tango community.
 It results from women's active participation in the partner matching process.
 Most importantly, it is an indication of their tango education and experience.
 This, by the way, is another reason why milongueros only use cabeceo to invite women to dance.

 July 14, 2011